 Judge Salter was born in Pasadena, California in 1948.
 As an “Army brat,” he moved throughout the country every few years.
 He attended high school in Northern Virginia while his father was stationed at the Pentagon.
 Judge Salter married a classmate from that high school, Mary Moulis Salter, in 1969, after graduating from Brown University and enlisting in the Army.
-The Salters have four children, three of whom are attorneys in Denver, Atlanta and Philadelphia, and six grandchildren.
+The Salters have four children, three of whom are attorneys in Denver, Atlanta and Philadelphia, and eight grandchildren.

 While in private practice, Judge Salter worked on a wide variety of cases for the benefit of those otherwise unable to obtain an attorney, including mental health guardianships, post-conviction work for an inmate on Alabama’s death row, an interstate child custody dispute, and domestic violence cases.
 He received the top “pro bono publico” awards from the Florida Supreme Court (the Chief Justice’s Tobias Simon award) and the American Bar Association for that work.
 Judge Salter was also awarded an honorary Doctor of Laws degree by the St. Thomas University School of Law and knighthood in the Order of St. Gregory the Great by Pope John Paul II for his charitable service.

 Judge Salter’s community service also included service as a Board member and officer of Legal Services of Greater Miami, Catholic Charities Legal Services, and The Learning Experience School, a school for children and young adults with developmental disabilities attended by the Salters’ youngest son.